AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 ## Step 3: Source audiences (from Real-Time CDP or cloud) {#source-audiences}

-Choose one of the following data sources to begin audience provisioning.
+Choose one (or both) of the following data sources to begin audience provisioning.
 Use either the RTCDP Collaboration UI or coordinate with Adobe to provision audiences in a privacy-preserving format.

 ### Option A: Source from Real-Time CDP